 Flights between the United States and China have been slow to return.
 Initially that was due to the huge limitations on frequencies between the countries.
 However, the bigger issue is that demand just hasn’t returned, so even the available slots haven’t been fully utilized.
 Traffic between the two countries is just a fraction of what it was pre-pandemic.

 In 2023, Delta announced plans to resume flights between Los Angeles and Shanghai as of March 2024.
 The launch date for that was postponed multiple times, with the eventual plan being a route resumption in October 2024.
-However, prior to the route resuming, Delta fully removed it from the schedule, suggesting there was no imminent return for the service.
+However, prior to the route resuming, Delta fully removed the flight from the schedule, suggesting there was no imminent return for the service.

 So is it possible the route resumes in June 2025?
 Absolutely.
 Would I bet on it?
 Absolutely not, given that Delta has made a similar announcement in the past, but backtracked.